ThorD125/research-notes/readme.md

 change to the code view or raw link, otherwise most stuff will not look great, lines will always show on a new line when "needed"

+## knowledge in this repo
+if your thinking this is all the knowledge i know, simply said its not, there is far more i know in my head, this is just the stuff i've been able to note down